 In addition to checking for restrictions on your use of the land, it’s essential that you be sure that your ownership of the lot is free and clear.
 Nothing prevents a seller from deeding land that is burdened with unpaid mortgages – it is your duty as the buyer to make sure you are getting your ownership free of unexpected mortgages, judgments, liens and other encumbrances.
 Also make sure all the right “sellers” are involved in the sale, or you may end up only owning partial rights.
 Take your time.
-Usually these issues are easily avoided with the help of your attorney and a title insurance policy.
+Usually these issues are easily avoided with the help of your attorney, a review of title and liens, and a title insurance policy.

 7. There’s no way to get to your new home.

 You just bought a piece of land believing you could use the nearby driveway – after all, the seller drove you in on it.
 But now it seems you have no right to use it.
 The driveway is not on your land!

 Again, make sure your attorney reviews a current survey that confirms your access to a public road.
 Or, if the property relies on easements across neighboring land, then make sure you and your attorney review those documents to ensure that you have all the access you need.
 Also, if you need to come to an agreement with a neighbor for access (like sharing a driveway, for example), then make sure you get it in writing and record it in the land records so it will benefit your land.